sergey0xff/protox/README.md

 ## Core concepts
 * Human-readable python3.6+ generated code with type hinting
+* None instead of zero values
+* Has field in both proto2 and proto3
 * Protocols are easy to describe without code generation
 * Messages implemented in more pythonic way: to_bytes() instead of SerializeToString()
 * Enums are just enums python enums